Kapwing Video Processing FAQ

 What you see in the editor is a preview of your final video.
 Before your project can be downloaded, your edits need to be processed to create a downloadable file.
-Processing begins when you click "Publish" or "CREATE!"
+Processing begins when you click "Export".

 How long will it take to process my Kapwing video?